dimaslanjaka/static-blog-generator/src-posts/Chimeraland/Recipes.md

 ---

 ## Chimeraland Cooking Guide
 Cooking time shows how many dishes you will get.
 5 seconds = 1 plate.
-This means, if you look at 10 seconds. for cooking time, you will get 2 dishes, which may not be what you want.
+This means, if you look at 10 seconds, otherwise it will be failed. for cooking time, you will get 2 dishes, which may not be what you want.
 You can cancel before cooking is done if you don't want more than one dish, it won't cost you anything.
 Basically, you can cook food in your **Camp** and **Stove**, but you may need certain tools to cook some foods, for example **Mixer** (you need to open it in Home Tech and create one).

 | Dish Name | Ingredients | Cooking Facilities | Buffs |
 |---|---|---|--|